Fishing in Tillamook

 Including Bay City, Netarts, Oceanside, Garibaldi & Rockaway Beach

-In an area with three bays, five major rivers, numerous lakes and a vast ocean bursting with potential, you can probably guess that Tillamook fishing is no stranger to the North Coast’s outdoor activities.
-Anglers flock to Oregon’s Coast, and the Tillamook Coast offers them a year round spot to drop lines, cast nets or dig shovels into the sand.
+With three bays, five major rivers, numerous lakes and a vast ocean nearby, you can guess that fishing is central to this region of the North Coast.
+Anglers flock to this region, as the Tillamook Coast offers a year round spot to drop lines, cast nets or dig shovels into the sand.
 The highly sought after chinook salmon is at its peak in both in size and numbers during the fall as they make their runs in the Wilson, Trask, Nestucca and Nehalem rivers.
-The main rivers welcome the increase of steelhead during the winter.
+The rivers also welcome the increase of steelhead during the winter.
 The chinook salmon returns to Tillamook’s coast in the spring, though they’re a bit smaller then than they are during the fall.
 You can also catch lingcod lurking around rocky areas near the shore.

 Summer introduces a lot of variety to Tillamook fishing, and you’ll have a blast reeling in coho salmon, sea trout, cutthroat trout, steelhead and albacore tuna.
 The low tides accompanying the daylight hours during the spring and summer also make clamming a popular player in Tillamook fishing, and you can dig for horsenecks, quahogs, steamers and cockles.